-Who doesn’t wish they had a couple more hours in the day, or a kitchen fairy to come to our aid at family dinnertime, or even a spouse or kids who were more eager or able to pitch in around the house?
-While we continue to fantasize about ways to get more done in days that too often make us feel squeezed to our limit, here are some practical tips we’ve developed on how to save time in the kitchen:
+Who doesn’t wish they had a couple more hours in the day, a kitchen fairy to come to our aid at family dinnertime, or even a spouse or kids who were more eager or able to pitch in around the house?
+While we continue to fantasize about ways to get more done in days that too often make us feel squeezed to our limit, here are 10 practical tips on how to save time in the kitchen that will help to ease the burden at least a little.

 5. Keep a well-stocked freezer.